sauriiiin/sau-matlab-toolkit/grid-manipulation/README.md

+# Grid Manipulation

-Functions that are used to alter/reshape/extract data from the matrix format
+Functions that are used to alter/reshape/extract data from the matrix format.